wojciechpolak/glifestream/INSTALL.md

 =========================

 1. Change the current working directory into the `glifestream` directory.
-2. Copy `settings_sample.py` to `settings.py` and edit your local site configuration.
+2. Copy `.env.example` to `.env` and edit your local site configuration.
+   Django uses the committed `glifestream.settings` module for local development and loads environment overrides from `.env`.
+   For advanced local-only customisation such as private themes, create `glifestream/settings_local.py`; it is loaded automatically and is ignored by Git.
 3. Run `uv run manage.py migrate --run-syncdb`
 4. Run `uv run manage.py compilemessages` (if you have 'gettext' installed)
 5. Run `./worker.py --init-files-dirs`